The Path of Destiny

-"I…I don't know," she replied, feeling a bit puzzled herself after listening to his words.
+"I…I don't know," she replied, suddenly feeling a bit puzzled herself.
 "I just thought…well…I'm not sure.
 But I really did think he was brave.
 Don't you think that's the sort of bravery we need to-"

 "Ah, I see," Blazefang responded.
 "You just want him to do things for us.
 It's not much different."